 I have discovered a few frustrations in the iPad Pro-as-only-computer experiment.
 These are frustrations that I experienced a lot in the beginning; now I would say I experience them very infrequently.
 They are:

-3. File management and no local central storage.
+- File management and no local central storage.
 I think this might be more psychological, since I grew up in an operating system environment where most everything started by locating the file on the hard disk.
 Double clicking the file opened it in whichever was the default program for that filetype.
 In essence, working on iOS is the opposite: there is no central storage, and all of your actions begin within the app, rather than on the hard drive.
+[Update: This has been somewhat addressed with the new iOS11, where you now have a “Files” folder].

 The “Mouse” in the Room (or, what about not having a mouse?)